minakamoto/pcshscr2023/docs/webapp/teachers/3rd.md

 });
 ```

-Open the mobile app in Expo GO and verify that the following three screens can be displayed and transitioned (tapping or swiping fixed text).
+Open the mobile app in Expo GO and verify that the following three screens can be displayed and transitioned (tapping fixed text or swiping).

 | Home  | Menu List  | Menu Detail |
 | --- | --- | --- |